lisaychuang/rails-riflepaper/spec.md

 - [ ] The "through" part of the has_many through includes at least one user submittable attribute (attribute_name e.g. ingredients.quantity)

 ## Validation
-- [ ] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
+- [x] Include reasonable validations for simple model objects
 - [ ] Include form display of validation errors (form URL e.g. /recipes/new)